Skip to main content

 Example 1

-An Administrative Review Unit consists of three officers, an APS 6 and an APS 3 who spend all their time on FOI work and an EL 2 who spends 80% of their time on FOI.
+An Administrative Review Unit consists of 3 officers, an APS 6 and an APS 3 who spend all their time on FOI work and an EL 2 who spends 80% of their time on FOI.
 Therefore, 2A would be recorded as 3.

 Example 2

-A small agency receives ten FOI requests during the year.
+A small agency receives 10 FOI requests during the year.
 These are processed by an officer who spends 2% of their time processing the requests as part of their usual duties.
 Three of the FOI requests required internal review by the agency’s general manager who spent less than 1% of her time deciding them.
 In this case 2A would be recorded as 0 and 2B would be recorded as 2.

 Example 3

-3. Staff-hours spent on FOI or IPS
+3 – Staff-hours spent on FOI or IPS

 ‘Staff-Hours’ means the number of hours spent on FOI or IPS work.
-Calculating staff hours can be based on the assumption that 100% of time during a year is 2,000 hours (this is the figure built into the database).
+Calculating staff hours can be based on the assumption that 100% of time during a year is 2,000 hours (this is the figure built into the portal).

 Estimates for this item should be corrected to the nearest whole hour (no decimal places, commas or other punctuation should be entered).
-It is important these figures are as accurate as possible because they are used to calculate the staff costs component of the report.
+It is important these figures are as accurate as possible because they are used to calculate the staff costs component of the OAIC’s annual report.
 FOI and IPS staff hours should be counted and entered separately.

-3A(ii) and (iii) record Staff‑Hours for all other staff, in line or policy areas, who spent time on FOI or IPS work during the year, for example, assisting decision makers in FOI matters or collating documents for a request.
+3A(ii) and (iii) record staff hours for all other staff, in line or policy areas, who spent time on FOI or IPS work during the year, for example, assisting decision makers in FOI matters or collating documents for a request.

 Example 4

-For the Administrative Review Unit described in Example 1, the estimated Staff-Hours would be as follows:
+For the Administrative Review Unit described in example 1, the estimated staff hours would be as follows:

 APS 3 (100% of time on FOI) 2000 hours